DexterHuang/CyberCodeOnline/contribution/mobile/en/tutorial/ai.md

 No. player can't use gear that's higher than it's current character level.

+### Another question?
+Another questions's answer

 ```
 Please note that:
+- Always format the knowledge fragment in the form of question-answer-pair, this is how the bot will receive queries so its the most effective way of providing knowledge
 - The question/statement must be prefixed with `###`, this is markdown format for title.
 - The question/statement should be what you expect the players ask the AI bot, this will increase the performance and likely hood of your knowledge be "reminded/linked" by the ai when the player ask a smilier/same question
 - Alwasy end the section of question&answer pair with **2 empty lines** this will help the algorithm seperate your knowledge fragment from other fragment